MovieLabs/OMC/OMC-JSON/Docs/Schema/Introduction.md

 ## JSON
 OMC-JSON is a specification for exchanging information between applications and workflows during the production and media based productions like movie and television shows.

-OMC-JSON uses [JavaScript Object Notation]([Information on RFC 8259 » RFC Editor](https://www.rfc-editor.org/info/rfc8259)) to serialize information that can be exchanged or transmitted over
+OMC-JSON uses [JavaScript Object Notation](https://www.rfc-editor.org/info/rfc8259) to serialize information that can be exchanged or transmitted over

 ## JSON-Schema
 OMC-JSON is written using the [JSON-Schema specification draft 2019-09](https://json-schema.org/draft/2019-09)

-JSON-Schema provides a vocabulary constraining JSON data such that it complies with a set of defined rules.
-JSON-Schema is itself written in JSON.

-To carry out validation a JSON-Schema and the JSON data must be
+JSON Schema defines the structure, content, data types, and constraints of JSON documents.
+It's an IETF standard that helps ensure the consistency and integrity of JSON data across applications.

+JSON documents may be validated using a [JSON-Schema validator](https://json-schema.org/tools) with a JSON Schema(which is itself a JSON document).
+There are many validators available in all of the major programming languages, At MovieLabs we have had success using [AJV]([Ajv JSON schema validator](https://ajv.js.org/)) for Javascript applications and [jsonschema]([jsonschema 4.23.1.dev47+g4e85551 documentation](https://python-jsonschema.readthedocs.io/en/latest/)) for Python.

+MovieLabs also provides a validator for OMC-JSON.
+As well as performing basic validation (i.e. pass/fail), it implements additional checks that report and warn when best practices are not followed, such as not using controlled values or badly formed identifiers.
+A web based version is here https://omc-validator.mc.movielabs.com/, it is also available via an API and Docker container.
 ## Documentation

-The documentation is arranged into a series of documents, mostly by entity.
-In addition there are some sub-schemas that describe the core structure of the OMC-JSON and are not specific to OMC-JSON schema rather than the broader ontology or data model.
-There are also a set of utility sub-schemas that are referenced from other places.
+The documentation predominantly organized as a series of documents by entity.
+In addition there are descriptions of the core sub-schemas that describe the structure of the OMC-JSON but are not directly part of the broader ontology or data model.
+There are also a set of utility sub-schemas that are shared throughout.

 #### Property
 The property name, which is case sensitive